 Not required.
 However if military service has been performed, an honorable discharge or separation must have been obtained.

 Applicants must bear the expense of travel to Vermont for multiple stages in the hiring process.
 Vermont residency is required upon graduation from the academy.
 A birth certificate, Social Security card, or other documentation showing your authorization to work in the United States.

-A mandatory physical assessment program is in place that encompasses the following areas: sit and reach flexibility, bench press, sit ups, push ups, and a 1.5 mile run.
-The minimum standards for these assessments are based on the 50th percentile for a candidate based on age and gender as developed by the Cooper Institute for Aerobic Research.
+A mandatory physical assessment program is in place that encompasses a 1.5-mile run, a 500-Meter Row on a Concept 2 Rower (with a damper setting of 5), as well as a bench press, sit-up, and push-up assessment.
+The standards for these assessments are based on the 50th percentile for a candidate based on age and gender.
 View the requirements.

 Body Piercing, Tattoos or Body Art

 The Vermont State Police requires new members hired after July 1, 2019, to cover their arms with department-provided fabric sleeves while on duty if they have tattoos that would be apparent while wearing the short-sleeve uniform — formally known as the Class “C” summer uniform — or any other uniform in which their arms are visible.
 The sleeves are available in black or an array of skin tones.

 VSP policy continues to prohibit any type of tattoo that indicates an extremist, sexist or racist ideology or affiliation.
 Tattoos on the face, neck or hands also are forbidden.
 The sole exception is for commitment band tattoos on ring fingers.

 To read the full sections of policy, click here.